pablofbaez/brateval/README.txt

 Two entities match when they to agree on the entity type and on the span of text (exact or overlap span matches are available).

-To allow for Approximate Span match, use the following settings: java -cp brateval.jar au.com.nicta.csp.brateval.CompareEntities evaluation_set_folder groundtruth_set_folder false 1.0
+To allow for Approximate Span match, use the following settings: java -cp au.com.au.com.csp.nicta.au.com.csp.au.com.csp.nicta.brateval.jar main.java.au.com.au.com.csp.nicta.au.com.csp.CompareEntities evaluation_set_folder groundtruth_set_folder false 1.0
      (in this case, annotations will match if the boundaries of the annotation overlap, whether or not the type matches)

 Relations are evaluated using the following command:

-java -cp brateval.jar au.com.nicta.csp.brateval.CompareRelations evaluation_set_folder groundtruth_set_folder exact_match verbose
+java -cp au.com.au.com.csp.nicta.au.com.csp.au.com.csp.nicta.brateval.jar main.java.au.com.au.com.csp.nicta.au.com.csp.CompareRelations evaluation_set_folder groundtruth_set_folder exact_match verbose

 evaluation_set_folder = folder with annotations to evaluate groundtruth_set_folder = reference folder